Charles IV, Holy Roman Emperor: Patronage of culture and the arts

 Prague became the capital of the Holy Roman Empire during the reign of Charles IV.
 The name of the royal founder and patron remains on many monuments and institutions, for example Charles University, Charles Bridge, Charles Square.
 High Gothic Prague Castle and part of the cathedral of Saint Vitus by Peter Parler were also built under his patronage.
 Finally, the first flowering of manuscript painting in Prague dates from Charles's reign.
-In the present Czech Republic, he is still regarded as Pater Patriae (father of the country or otec vlasti), a title first coined by Adalbertus Ranconis de Ericinio at his funeral.
+In the present Czech Republic, he is still regarded as Pater Patriae (father of the country or otec vlasti), a title first applied to him by Adalbertus Ranconis de Ericinio at his funeral.

 Charles also had strong ties to Nuremberg, staying within its city walls 52 times and thereby strengthening its reputation amongst German cities.
 Charles was the patron of the Nuremberg Frauenkirche, built between 1352 and 1362 (the architect was likely Peter Parler), where the imperial court worshipped during its stays in Nuremberg.

 Charles's imperial policy was focused on the dynastic sphere and abandoned the lofty ideal of the Empire as a universal monarchy of Christendom.
 In 1353, he granted the Duchy of Luxembourg to his half-brother, Wenceslaus.
 He concentrated his energies chiefly on the economic and intellectual development of Bohemia, where he founded the university in 1348 and encouraged the early humanists.
-He corresponded with Petrarch and invited him to visit the royal residence in Prague, whilst the Italian hoped – to no avail – to see Charles move his residence to Rome and reawaken tradition of the Roman Empire.
+He corresponded with Petrarch and invited him to visit the royal residence in Prague, whilst the Italian hoped – to no avail – to see Charles move his residence to Rome and reawaken the tradition of the Roman Empire.

 Charles's sister Bona married the eldest son of Philip VI of France, the future John II of France, in 1335.
 Thus, Charles was the maternal uncle of Charles V of France, who solicited his relative's advice at Metz in 1356 during the Parisian Revolt.
 This family connection was celebrated publicly when Charles made a solemn visit to his nephew in 1378, just months before his death.
 A detailed account of the occasion, enriched by many splendid miniatures, can be found in Charles V's copy of the Grandes Chroniques de France.